-PEAP implementations use the same realm name for the outer and inner user, even though it is a two-phase authentication method.
+Most PEAP supplicants do not support a separate realm for tunnels.
+Configuring a realm for the tunnel is optional - you can use one realm for both the inner user authentication and the outer tunnel, even though it is a two-phase authentication method.

 You need only one authentication realm for each domain name.

-You cannot authenticate users on a legacy RADIUS server with PEAP.